arshiyasolei/HackyStack/README.md

-<h1 align="center">Welcome to hafte_cards!</h1>
+<h1 align="center">Welcome to HackyStack!</h1>
 <p>

    [![Build Status](https://travis-ci.org/arshiyasolei/hafte-cards.svg?branch=master)](https://travis-ci.org/arshiyasolei/hafte-cards)
 </p>

-<p> Hafte cards is an online multiplayer card game.
-Its gameplay is a variation of the dirty seven card game, and it supports public chat between all players!
+<p> HackyStack is a website that allows you do COVID contact tracing!
 The backend is written with Node.js and the frontend is vanila javascript.
 This project uses the Socket.io framework as its networking framework. </p>

 ## Gameplay screenshot